linostar/zombireBot/README.md

 3. Register the bot nick on the IRC network you want it to run on, and gives it the ability to change the channel access.

-4. Copy `conf/config.example.yml` to `conf/config.yml` and change the configuration parameters to your needs.
+4. Copy `conf/config.example.yml` to `conf/config.yml` and change the configuration parameters according to your needs.

-5. Create the mysql database and user, then run:
+5. Create the mysql database and user, then run (substituting `mysql_user` and `mysql_db` by their values):
 ```
-mysql -u <mysql_user> -D <mysql_db> -p < conf/create_tables.sql
+mysql -u mysql_user -D mysql_db -p < conf/create_tables.sql
 ```
 Finally, run: `python3 zombire.py` and enjoy!